 Where to eat 🐟 Grab ice creams from the Boathouse Burger and Grill, which is right by the cliffs, or grab a beer and a bite to eat at the North Landing Cafe & Caravel Bar.

 Must-sees 📸 The cliffs (or the drinking dinosaur, as one is known) are the stars of the show at Flamborough Head.
-Visit at sunset, and you’re onto an absolute winner.
+Visit at sunset, and you’re on to an absolute winner.

 11. For dog walks: Mappleton

-Where to eat 🐟 While there isn’t much in the village, visitors can enjoy the lovely Old Post Office Tea Rooms, which has a gorgeous garden that you can enjoy a cuppa in on a sunny day.
+Where to eat 🐟 While there isn’t much in the village, visitors can enjoy the lovely Old Post Office Tea Rooms, which has a gorgeous garden where you can enjoy a cuppa in on a sunny day.